Edvenan/API-REST_and_REACT-JS-CLIENT/README.md

 # REACT JS Client
 ## Description
-Dice game SPA client developed using REACT JS libraries to interact with above API REST.(Open Production Client)[https://rolling-dices-cleint.netlify.app]
+Dice game SPA client developed using REACT JS libraries to interact with above API REST.[**(Open Production Client)**](https://rolling-dices-cleint.netlify.app)

+The client app allows for all the functionality explicitly detailed in the requirements list.
+Those missing details have been interpreted by the developer.

-- Login, Registration and Logout features implemented.
+- Login, Registration and Logout features implemented but relying on the API for authentication.

-- Three route paths used:
+- **Routes**: three route paths used:
   - "/" : Home page
   - "/player" : Player page (once logged in)
   - "/admin" : Admin page (once logged in)
-  Any other route will be redirected to either of the above paths, depending if the user is logged in and his role.
+  Any other route will show a **404 Not Found page** and will then redirect to either of the above paths, depending on whether the user is logged or not and his role.

 - Use of browser's **sessionStorage** to keep session alive during page reload.

-- This client app allows for all the functionality explicitly detailed in the requirements list.
-Those missing details have been interpreted by the developer.

-- User input data validation is carried out by the API, not by the client, so as to test the API implementation.
+- User input **data validation** is carried out by the API, not by the client, so as to test the API implementation.

-- Continuous Deployment implemented between Hosting provider (`Netlify.com`) and GitHub: everytime a new code version of the client is pushed to GitHub, a GitHub Action will be triggered to deploy the API automatically.
+- **Continuous Deployment** implemented between Hosting provider (`Netlify.com`) and GitHub: everytime a new code version of the client is pushed to GitHub, a GitHub Action will be triggered to deploy the API automatically.